-CO2: To understand the process of training and development programs in an organization.
+[CO.2].
+Learn the process of training and development programs in an organization.

-CO3: Practically develop a training program and also evaluate it.
+[CO.3].
+Practically develop a training program and also evaluate it.

-CO4: Students will be able to analyze and evaluate self development and its impact on organizational development.
+[CO.4].
+Analyze and evaluate self-development and its impact on organizational development.

-CO5: Be able to familiarize with the various learning and Development theories.
+[CO.5].
+Familiarize with the various learning and Development theories..

+C.AbbEbbiviEI(11LAI(.

 Criteria Description Maximum Marks

 Internal Assessment Internal 20

 (Summative) Assignment +Attendance 10 (5+5)

 End term exam (Summative) End Term Examination 70

 Total 100

-Attendance (Formative) A minimum of 75% Attendance is s required to be maintained by a

-student to be qualified for taking up the End Semester examination.

-The allowance of 25% includes all types of leaves including
+Attendance (Formative) A minimum of 75% Attendance student to be qualified for taking The allowance of 25% include medical leaves.

-medical leaves.